MarcAndre72/AiChatbot/Ai Chatbot/AiChatbot/README.md

 After setting up both secrets correctly:

+the forked project:

+About the .replit file difference - yes, it's normal.
+Replit creates a default configuration when you fork a project.
+The important part is having Python installed, which your fork has (python-3.12).

+For the FastAPI error, you'll need to install the required dependencies first.
+In your forked project, run this command:

+pip install fastapi uvicorn google-generativeai streamlit requests sse-starlette

 Run the backend: python -m backend.main
 In a second terminal: streamlit run frontend/app.py --server.port 5000